 It was practically empty, and you can literally walk up to the doors of the palace.
 I mean, they’re protected by the impeccably dressed Royal Life Guards (best name ever), but still!
 Way more intimate than Buckingham Palace.

 strøget // This is the longest pedestrian street in both Copenhagen AND Europe!
-It’s mostly just lined with a ton of shops, some cafes, and lots of buskers, but it feels like the main artery of the city and we ended up walking here a few times.
+It’s mostly just lined with a ton of shops, some cafes, and lots of buskers.
+But it also feels like the main artery of the city, and we ended up walking here a few times.
 There are some worthy stops, but we didn’t shop too much.
-I’m inclined to say the smaller boutiques in other neighborhoods might be your better bet, but we still enjoyed the people watching.
+I’m inclined to say the smaller boutiques in other neighborhoods might be your better bet?
+We still enjoyed the people watching!

 This entire place is beautiful, to boot.

-Illum is the city’s premiere department store, and they brilliantly situated the parent room in between the food hall and the home design department…
+Illum is the city’s premiere department store.
+They (brilliantly) situated the parent room in between the food hall and home design.

 So naturally, I wanted everything, and all at once.
-We settled for coffees, a cookie, and a few Christmassy items to help up the hygge levels at home this holiday season.
+We settled for coffees, a cookie, and a few Christmassy items.
+Just tryna up the hygge levels at home this holiday season.

 mad & kaffe // We left on a Sunday afternoon, but because of how close the city center is to the airport, we still had a pretty solid half-day in CPH.
 Knowing that the Danes do both cafe culture & brunch famously well, our Sunday morning plans were set… but we had more options than we knew what do with!
 We eventually decided on Mad & Kaffe, which was the perfect choice.

-The menu lets you pick 3, 5 or 7 small dishes, but it’s not really true tapas style — you get your mini plates on your own board, so sharing isn’t particularly encouraged.
+The menu lets you pick 3, 5 or 7 small dishes.
+It’s not really true tapas style, though.
+Instead, you get your mini plates on your own board, so sharing isn’t particularly encouraged.
 We each went for 3 dishes, but immediately wished we had picked 5.
 Everything was so good, and we left feeling peckish!
-We also left in a baby-led tizzy and without paying the bill, so we returned two hours later with our heads hanging in shame — only to find a staff who couldn’t be more grateful we actually came back.
+We also left in a baby-led tizzy and without paying the bill!!
+Don’t worry, we returned two hours later with our heads hanging in shame.
+Luckily, we found a staff who couldn’t be more grateful we actually came back.

-Earlier in the weekend, we also saw the Little Mermaid, who is NOT in a central location — I always pictured here near Nyhavn for some reason!
+Earlier in the weekend, we also saw the Little Mermaid.
+She is NOT in a central location.
+I always pictured here near Nyhavn for some reason!
 But it was a good excuse for a long walk to get the layout of the city.
 She’s unfortunately as overrated as everyone says, but whatevs.
 Glad we saw her, my 4-year-old self would have been super disappointed had we not.
-You’ll notice we skipped Tivoli, because we thought that’d be something fun to do once little miss is a bit older, and you can guarantee we’ll be back.
+You’ll notice we skipped Tivoli.
+We thought that’d be something fun to do once little miss is a bit older.
+So you can guarantee we’ll be back!